deveBrice/epydeble/README.md

 ## Search
 - Visual studio code 2017 for pybluez
-- Download of bootstrap for the front side
+- Download of bootstrap for the front side.